kristapsdz/rpki-client/README.md

 statements and omits superfluities (such as, for example, which X509 certificate sections must be labelled "Critical").

-The system runs on modern UNIX operating systems with the the [OpenSSL](https://www.openssl.org) external library installed, version 1.1.1c and above.
+The system runs on most modern UNIX operating systems with the the [OpenSSL](https://www.openssl.org) external library installed, version 1.1.1c and above.
+Beyond that it requires only
+[BSD make](https://man.openbsd.org/make), usually called `bmake` on systems where [GNU make](https://www.gnu.org/software/make) is the default.
 See [Portability](#portability) for details.

 The reference operating system is [OpenBSD](https://www.openbsd.org), which we strongly suggest for all installations for security reasons.
 It will support [LibreSSL](https://www.libressl.org/) once the library